 Self-Care for Sign Language Interpreters

-- Created around a presentation by Dr. Ayo Maria Gooden on October 27, 2021 delivered in spoken English with ASL interpretation and real-time captioning
+Dr. Ayo Maria Gooden presenting in spoken English with ASL interpretation and real-time captioning

 As you continue to face the pandemic, COVID-19, you are told to prepare for another more aggressive virus than COVID-19, the delta variant.
 After sheltering in for a year and a half, job losses, children staying home while learning/trying to learn, the loss of family and friends (from illnesses, murder, suicide, and drugs), interpersonal relationships have been strained more than ever.
 There is a critical need for self-care.
 Self-care is essential for your survival, healing, and revitalization.
 Self-care can heal current illnesses, prevent illnesses, or prevent them from becoming worse.
 Self-care can help you enhance your work or school performance.
-The training, Self-Care Strategies for Sign Language Interpreters, will address how to implement self-care, including looking at individual actions you can take as well as how re-framing our understandings of history and identity can contribute to our self-care.
+The training, Self-Care Strategies for Sign Language Interpreters, will address how to implement self-care.

 Successful attendees will be able to: